Fees and Funding for NHS Courses

 The Health Education Funding Reforms consultation resulted in significant changes to how some healthcare courses will be funded from 1 August 2017.

-Students starting a new nursing course (including the Postgraduate Nursing course starting September 2018) on or after 1 August 2017 may be eligible to apply for financial support from the Learning Support Fund (LSF).
+Students starting a new nursing course (including the Postgraduate Nursing course starting September 2018) on or after 1 August 2017 may be eligible to apply for additional financial support from the Learning Support Fund (LSF).
 This offers support for:

 - Students with at least one dependent child (Child Dependants Allowance)